Where Kenneth Walker III Lands Changes Everything: A Fantasy Impact Guide

 The Setup

-Kenneth Walker III just did the one thing that makes NFL front offices lose sleep: he put up a legendary Super Bowl performance, then watched his team decline to franchise tag him.
-Per ESPN, the Seahawks are unlikely to use the franchise or transition tag on Walker, which would have cost approximately $14.1 million — making him the 4th highest-paid running back in football.
+Kenneth Walker III enters free agency with real leverage after a Super Bowl MVP performance and no franchise tag from Seattle.
+Per ESPN, the Seahawks are unlikely to use the franchise or transition tag on Walker, which would have cost approximately $14.1 million -- making him the 4th highest-paid running back in football.
 Seattle wants a long-term deal below that number, but Walker has every reason to test the open market when free agency opens March 11.

 The Contenders